 Export options

-Before starting an export, there are a few final options to choose from to customize your export.
+Before starting an export, there are a few final options to customize your export.

 You can choose to customise the filename for the export.
-This is particularly helpful when sending the file to another destination.
+This is particularly helpful when exporting to a destination.

 We provide placeholder support for dynamic content, e.g. date and time.